 Random PG thoughts - confidence!

-Not flying much due to work, health / surgery, kids and dramas, I ended up with some confident issues flying.
+Not flying much due to work, health / surgery, kids and dramas, I ended up with some confidence issues flying.
 At a recent competition in Chelan in the US, I enjoyed only about half the flying we did to be honest.

 That reminded me that even after some 30 years flying, currency is still an issue for some.
 Pilots with less experience must experience this more.
 Others don't seem to have this issue at all: I endlessly admire how pilots like Reuben and Middy - after an entire year of hardly flying at all or only flying tandems on the coast - can jump on a EN D or comp class glider and fly very competitively and fast.
 It doesn't work like this for me, nor for a bunch of other pilots.